wtetsu/mouse-dictionary-enhancer/README.md

 # Mouse Dictionary iframe support

-This extension is an add-on for [Mouse Dictionary](https://github.com/wtetsu/mouse-dictionary), which makes it possible to use Mouse Dictionary inside cross-origin iframes.
+This extension is an add-on for [Mouse Dictionary](https://github.com/wtetsu/mouse-dictionary), which makes it available inside cross-origin iframes.

 ## Kaggle